suno-ai/bark/README.md

 * Bark is a GPT-style model.
 As such, it may take some creative liberties in its generations, resulting in higher-variance model outputs than traditional text-to-speech approaches.

 #### Voice Cloning
 * Bark can theoretically clone voices with only a few seconds of input audio.
-Given the potential misuse of that technology we limit the public release to work with prompts generated de-novo via Bark and a limited set of Suno provided prompts.
+Given the potential misuse of that technology we limit the public release to work with voice presets generated de-novo using Bark.
 See more in the tutorials section here.

 #### How much VRAM do I need?
 * The full version of Bark requires around 12Gb of memory to hold everything on GPU at the same time.
 However even smaller cards down to ~2Gb work with some additional settings, see more info here.